Kim Kardashian Snuggles Up To Travis Barker’s Son For Sweet Selfie

 If Travis lives that close to Kim and her family it is likely that he was forced to evacuate his Calabasas home due to the Woolsey wildfires as well.
 Kardashian and her sisters, Kourtney and Khloe, as well as their mother, Kris Jenner, were all evacuated from their multi-million dollar mansions due to the devastating fires.

-Last weekend, Kim even revealed that the flames had reached her property, and that she was praying that her home would be saved, adding that she was just thankful that all of her family members were safe.
+Last weekend, Kim even revealed that the flames had reached her property and that she was praying that her home would be saved, adding that she was just thankful that all of her family members were safe.

 Fans can see more of Kim Kardashian when Keeping Up With the Kardashians airs Sunday nights on E!